njii-comet-2024/WARDEN/README.md

 **Controls Raspberry Pi:** Runs program `roverControls.py` to receive controls from Central Raspberry Pi and run them on rover.

-**Camera Raspberry Pi:** Runs program `roverToCentral.py` to receive camera positions from Central Raspberry Pi and send rover back video to Central Raspberry Pi.
+~~**Camera Raspberry Pi:** Runs program `roverToCentral.py` to receive camera positions from Central Raspberry Pi and send rover back video to Central Raspberry Pi.~~ *Replaced with NVIDIA Jetson Orin Nano*

 **Drone Raspberry Pi:** Runs `droneToCentral.py` to transmit digital drone video to Central Raspberry Pi.

 **Drone VTX:** Transmits analog drone video to Central Raspberry Pi.

+**Camera Jetson:** Runs program `roverToCentral.py` to receive camera positions from Central Raspberry Pi and send rover back video to Central Raspberry Pi.

+### The switch to NVIDIA Jetson
+The Camera Raspberry Pi was replaced with an NVIDIA Jetson Orin Nano to implement real-time object detection.

+All Raspberry Pi programs are saved in this [folder](src\rover\raspi_cam_archive).

 ---